canalplus/rx-player/doc/api/index.md

 _arguments_:
   - _options_ (``Object | undefined``)

-Re-load the last loaded content, with its original loadVideo options, as fast as possible, using the last loaded manifest.
-The aim is to reduce loading time by removing the fetching and parsing steps.
+Re-load the last loaded content as fast as possible.

 This API can be called at any time after a content has been loaded (the LOADED state has been reached), even if the player has been stopped since and even if